KaoruTaketani/DAQ-JS/05/README.md

 [home](../README.md)

+"The WebSocket API makes it possible to open a two-way interactive communication session between the user's browser and a server"

 ## How to run the sample code in this folder
 1. open a terminal
 1. change directory to this folder